Financial Intelligence Team (The FIU)

 One important aspect of JFCU work is dealing with the responses to Liaison Notices which are sent out to the industry following an individual having been charged with a drug trafficking offence.
 Such responses very often quickly identify where illegitimate funds exist, or have existed, and are extremely valuable in assisting with restraining and later confiscating funds, as well as providing investigative avenues to help determine to what extent such individuals have benefited financially from their criminal activities.

-JFCU have 2 specialist Analysts and 1 Accountant who provide support to the Intellignce, Operations and Drug Trafficking teams, as well as regular management information.
+JFCU have two specialist Analysts and one Forensic Accounting Support who provide support to all three teams, as well as producing regular management information and statistics.

 There is a significant overlap with certain aspects of the regulatory work of the Jersey Financial Services Commission (JFSC) and there is a close working relationship between the JFSC and JFCU.
 The JFCU are in frequent communication with a large number of financial institutions locally who are regulated by the JFSC; while the vast majority cause no concern, there are at times issues which require the joint consideration of more than one agency and the JFCU, JFSC and LOD meet regularly on a tripartite basis to discuss matters of mutual interest.